Even people who prioritize working out and eating clean can be harming their health and hurting their results by skimping on sleep.

 Sleeping more (increased sleep quantity) and sleeping better (increased sleep quality) can pay dividends in big ways, such as improving memory, weight maintenance, and mood.

-Surprisingly, researchers don’t actually know exactly what happens in our brains during sleep.
-Recent discoveries have revealed sleep plays a role in regulating hormones, clearing waste from between brain cells and yes, helping us organize the information we learned during the day into useful memories.
+Recent discoveries have revealed that sleep plays a role in regulating hormones, clearing waste from between brain cells and helps us organize the information we learned during the day into useful memories.

-What’s more, even one night of 4 or less hours of sleep can cause insulin resistance.
-So, missed sleep created a desire to eat more carbohydrate-dense foods and a decreased ability to manage that carbohydrate load.
+What’s more, even one night of four or fewer hours of sleep can cause insulin resistance.
+So, by missing sleep, you simultaneously create a desire to eat more carbohydrate-dense foods and a decreased ability to manage that carbohydrate load.
 If sleep deprivation is a regular part of your life, you can see how this cycle can quickly get out of hand and lead to weight gain.